Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps

 With the templates established, we sought to determine which linear combination of spatial template patterns best matches the observed Galactic emission for each frequency independently without restrictions on the spectral index.
 See Section \ref{sub:masks} for examples of the quantitative tests we used to address cleaning quality.
 During the fitting process, we found that some templates were far more effective than others in removing Galactic signals.
 Once these most effective templates were applied, the use of additional secondary templates did not significantly reduce residuals.
 Below, we offer brief commentary on the templates that were and were not preferred by the fits.

-The cleaning process does not appreciably improve with WISE 12 $\micron$, IRIS 100 $\micron$, AKARI 140 $\micron$, AKARI 160 $\micron$, and HI4PI included in the fit with the six templates producing the best cleaned maps.
+The cleaning process does not appreciably improve with Wide-field Infrared Survey Explorer (WISE) 12 $\micron$, Improved Reprocessing of the Infrared Astronomical Satellite (IRAS) Survey (IRIS) 100 $\micron$, AKARI 140 $\micron$, AKARI 160 $\micron$, and HI4PI included in the fit with the six templates producing the best cleaned maps.
 The DIRBE 140 $\micron$ template behaved similarly to the DIRBE 240 $\micron$ template when included in the fit with the six selected templates.
 Substituting DIRBE 140 $\micron$ for DIRBE 240 $\micron$ in the six-template fit yielded nearly identical results.
 We opt for DIRBE 240 $\micron$ due to the better signal-to-noise at higher latitudes \citep{hauser/etal:1998}.
 These discarded templates might have helped trace thermal dust and/or Anomalous Microwave Emission (AME), but did not effectively do so as well as the six selected templates.

 Early cleaning tests at low frequencies (23 - 70 GHz) indicated a marked preference for the Haslam 408 MHz template over that of the 1.4 GHz Stockert + Villa Elisa map.
 This, along with the large-scale morphological differences between these two surveys (seen both visually and in e.g. \citealt{weiland/etal:2022}), and the better signal-to-noise at high latitudes in the Haslam map, acted to eliminate the 1.4 GHz survey from our core template set.